RakeshM7/DPIL-BERT/README.md

 Executing BERT:

-NOTE : Steps 2 to 7 are not necessary as the data path is hardcoded to be in the default directory 0.Save the dataset in Google drive
+0.Save the dataset in Google drive
 1. Open BERT.ipynb file in Google colabaratory.
 2. Enter the task and language name.